mcohen01/amazonica/README.md

 ### Authentication
-You'll note that none of the functions take an explicit credentials (key pair) argument.
-Typical usage would see users calling `(defcredential)` before invoking any service functions and passing in their AWS key pair and an optional endpoint:
+All of the functions take as their first argument an explicit map of credentials, with keys :access-key and :secret-key, and optional :endpoint.
+As a convenience, users may call `(defcredential)` before invoking any service functions and passing in their AWS key pair and an optional endpoint:
 ```clj
 (defcredential "aws-access-key" "aws-secret-key" "us-west-1")
 ```